-1 Nature of Waste Covered by License Putrescible solid waste that is generated within the Metro region and received at Willamette Resources, Inc. in accordance with its Metro solid waste facility franchise.

-2 CALENDAR YEAR TONNAGE ALLOCATION The licensee is authorized to transport to the non-system facilities described in Section 3 up to 77,435 tons per calendar year of the waste described in Section 1.
-This license does not increase the total tonnage that the licensee is authorized to accept under its Metro solid waste facility franchise.
+1 Nature of Waste Covered by License Putrescible solid waste that is generated by residential and commercial customers within the Metro region and collected by Hoodview Disposal and Recycling, Inc. CALENDAR YEAR TONNAGE ALLOCATION The licensee is authorized to transport to the non-system facilities described in Section 3 up to 7,600 tons per calendar year of the waste described in Section 1.